Hierarchical Graph Representations in Digital Pathology: Methodology

 \subsection{Graph representation}

-Stain normalized $\troi$s are processed to identify relevant entities and construct the hierarchical entity-graph representations.
-In this work, we consider \emph{nuclei} and \emph{tissue} components as the entities to build $\hact$ graph representations.
-Specifically, a $\hact$ graph consists of three components, 1) a low-level cell-graph, capturing cell morphology and interactions, 2) a high-level tissue-graph, capturing morphology and spatial distribution of tissue regions, and 3) cells-to-tissue hierarchies, encoding the relative spatial distribution of the cells with respect to the tissue distribution.
+Stain normalized $\troi$s are next processed to identify entities relevant to constructing a hierarchical entity-graph representation.
+Given a histological task, different choices of entities in histology images can be selected as the relevant biological structures.
+In this work, we consider nuclei and tissue regions as the relevant entities, such that our $\hact$ graph representations consist of three components: 1)~a low-level \emph{cell-graph}, capturing cell morphology and interactions, 2)~a high-level \emph{tissue-graph}, capturing morphology and spatial distribution of tissue regions, and 3)~cells-to-tissue hierarchies, encoding, \eg the relative spatial distribution of cells with respect to the tissue distribution.
 The details of the components are presented in the following subsections.